Achievable logoAchievable logo

 Licensing exams

 A terminated individual must re-register with another firm within two years to maintain their North American Securities Administrators Association (NASAA) licenses (Series 63, 65, and 66).
 On the second anniversary of being unregistered, NASAA licenses lapse.
-If this were to occur, licensing exams would be required to be retaken before re-entering the securities industry.
+If this happens, the individual must retake the licensing exams before re-entering the securities industry.

 Key points